-Members Officers Co-operative working Members and officers:- Recognise that we have a professional working partnership which means that we will treat each other with respect, dignity and courtesy Will be mindful of our respective roles, workloads and pressures Training and development is essential in order to carry out our respective roles effectively bers Officers will not be subject to bullying or to be put under undue pressure. at Members should have regard to the seniority of officers in determining what
+Members Officers Co-operative working Members and officers:- Recognise that we have a professional working partnership which means that we will treat each other with respect, dignity and courtesy Will be mindful of our respective roles, workloads and pressures Training and development is essential in order to carry out our respective roles effectively Officers will provide members with regular, up to date information on matters that can reasonably be Officers will not be subject to bullying or to be put under undue pressure.
+Members should have regard to the seniority of officers in determining what

-· · · · · · · · · · · · · · · · · · ·
+· · · · · ·

 considered appropriate and are reasonable requests, having regard

 relevant to their needs, to the power relationship between

 having regard to any members and officers, and the

 individual responsibilities that potential vulnerability of officers,

 they have and positions that particularly at junior levels

 they hold

 A Member who is unhappy Officers will provide timely response to

 about the actions taken by, or enquiries and complaints

 conduct of, an Employee

 should:

-• Avoid personal attacks on,
+Avoid personal attacks on,

 or abuse of, the Officer at

 all times;

 Ensure that any criticism

 is well founded and

 constructive;

 Never make personal

 criticism of the particular

 officer in public; and

-• Take up the concern with
+Take up the concern with

 the employee privately or

 if the Member is not

 comfortable taking the

 matter up with the

 employee directly, they

 should speak to the

 employee's Director.

 Governance cular responsibilities of the statutory

-Governance Members will respect the particular responsibilities of the statutory officers

-ill use their position or their relationship
+officers ,

-ill use their position or their relationship
+Neither officers or members w ill use their position or their relationship

 to advance their personal interests or

 those of others or to influence

 all times comply with the relevant Code

-of Conduct
+of Conduct an ames comply wan the relevant code

+Officere will not roles personnel issues

 Officers will not raise personnel issues

 with members outside the agreed

 procedures

 Politics Members must provide Officers work for and advise the

 political leadership and Council, not a political group but will

 direction have an awareness of and sensitivity to

 the political environment

 Members will respect the Offices will provide professional advice,

 political neutrality of officers. not influenced by political views or

 preference.

+1